ker0olos/fable/README.md

 - Checkout our friends at <https://anilist.co>.
 Your support will mean a lot to them.
-Tracking your anime through their app might just help you rank up your favorite characters to 5 stars faster.
+Tracking your anime through their app might just help you rank up your favorite characters to 5 stars.

 [discord]: https://discord.gg/ceKyEfhyPQ
 [contributing]: https://github.com/ker0olos/fable/wiki/Contributing